MY ROLE

 Arrival at the Store

-Sneha, a 26-year-old professional in India walks into Urban Collective expecting a very smooth shopping experience.
+Sneha, a young professional in India walks into Urban Collective expecting a very smooth shopping experience.

 No Local Language